Maven (wrestler): Various feuds and departure (2003–2005)

+Total Nonstop Action Wrestling/United Wrestling Federation (2006–2007)

-On November 19, 2005, Maven wrestled his first match following his WWE departure, where he lost to Slyck Wagner Brown via disqualification in a match for NWA Cyberspace.
-On February 10, 2006, Maven joined United Wrestling Federation Live and teamed alongside Jeff Jarrett to defeat Team 3D.
+After WWE and working in the independent circuit Maven joined United Wrestling Federation Live on February 10, 2006, and teamed alongside Jeff Jarrett to defeat Team 3D.
 On March 31, 2006, Maven wrestled his first match for Total Nonstop Action Wrestling, where he and Jarrett lost to Jeff Hardy and Kip James in a tag team match.
 After wrestling sporadically for the UWF and on house shows for TNA throughout the year, Maven wrestled his final match on October 5, 2007, where he lost to Test in a match for Full Throttle Wrestling.

-Independent circuit (2015–2022)
+Independent circuit (2015–present)

 On July 11, 2015, Maven announced his return to pro wrestling.
 His return match took place at Brian Myers' Create A Pro Wrestling Academy in Long Island, New York on July 19, 2015.
 Maven teamed with Johnny Clash to defeat The Warren Cousins (Mikey Warren and TJ Warren) in his first match since 2007.

 On September 26, 2015, Maven teamed with Brian Myers in a losing effort against The Cam-An Connection (Anthony Greene and Cam Zagami).

 On April 16, 2016, Maven teamed with Myers and Pat Buck in a six man tag team match losing to Aesthetic Males (Beefcake Charlie, Damian Gibbs and Mike Del) in a match for the WrestlePro promotion.
-He has not wrestled since 2016.

-Currently Maven is the manager for rising star and ISPW Champion Justin Corino.
-He previously was the manager for the superstar Danny Morrison, where he also managed the wrestler who held the Heavyweight Championship.
+Maven returned to wrestling in 2021.
+He defeated Matt Cardona for the vacated FWF Tough Enough Trophy Street Fight title on October 9, 2022.
+On July 23, 2023, he won a 26-man battle royal for Dropkick Diabetes 7 in Youngstown, Ohio.
+On April 27, 2024, he entered Reality of Wrestling’s 30 Man Last Stand Rumble at number 21, eliminating Inferno Tiger before being eliminated by Quentin Winters in the same way that Maven had eliminated The Undertaker in the 2002 Royal Rumble Match.